 Begin by spreading the peanut butter onto the pine cones.
 Make sure to work it way into the cones so they'll hold the most birdseed.
 Apply it generously.
 A couple notes about peanut butter: Some believe that it is bad for birds, but experts will tell you that it makes a nutritious snack for them.
 Avoid using it in hot weather, though, which will cause it to quickly get rancid.

 Once the cones are covered, roll them in bird seed.
+I like a bird seed blend with nuts and berries attract a wider variety of birds.
+This one is my favorite.
 To reduce mess, I poured our seed into an old ice cream bucket but any tray or container will do.
 Make sure to press the pine cones into the bird seed firmly to secure them to the peanut butter and push the seed deep into the pine cones.

 You can also spoon the seed onto the pine cones to get into hard to reach areas.
 Shake off the excess when you are done.